sebastiangrail/lldb-crash/README.md

 # LLDB Crash

-This code crashes LLDB when stepping into the [`modify`](main.swift#L8) function.
+This code crashes LLDB when stepping into the [`crash`](main.swift#L4) function.
-It doesn't crash when the generic from `Wrapper` is removed.

 ## Running

-Run `make debug`, this will start lldb and set a breakpoint.
-Use the `run` command to launch the process.
-Once lldb hits the breakpoint it will crash.
+Run `make debug`, this will start lldb, set a breakpoint and run the exectuable.